Remain connected to the Trojan Family and your alma mater, no matter where you are in the world.

 Start planning your event today by simply filling out this brief form!

+Will I still be able to volunteer as a mentor in my region?
 Yes.
 It will actually be easier than ever to serve as a mentor to current and future generations of Trojans.
 Just sign up for The Trojan Network, USC’s online professional networking and mentorship program, to:

-- Serve as an advisor to students who reach out to you.
+Serve as an advisor to students who reach out to you.

-- Connect with alumni in your industry or geographic location to give or receive career advice.
+Connect with alumni in your industry or geographic location to give or receive career advice.

-- Participate as much or as little as you wish—whether it’s answering one question per month or establishing an ongoing mentoring connection with a student or fellow alum.
+Participate as much or as little as you wish—whether it’s answering one question per month or establishing an ongoing mentoring connection with a student or fellow alum.

+What’s going to happen with our regional student scholarship programs?
 Scholarships remain and always will be the heart of our regional programs, and one of the most important ways alumni demonstrate their support of our current and future students.
 You will still be able to donate directly to a local student scholarship fund managed by the university.
 Just visit Giving to USC and search for your region’s scholarship fund.
 You can also volunteer to help us by blind-reviewing scholarship applications.
-Simply email us here and we will follow up with you in the fall once our scholarship volunteer recruitment and training begins.
+Simply email us and we will follow up with you in the fall once our scholarship volunteer recruitment and training begins.

+Will this new approach affect other established USC alumni groups?
 Regional alumni and support groups, like Trojan Clubs, school-based alumni organizations and cultural, ethnic, and alumnae groups will continue unchanged, and will benefit from our efforts to encourage more members of our regional Trojan communities to participate in USC-related activities and programs.